AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/compare-channel-effectiveness-with-the-program-analyzer.md

    From the colors, we learn that the Tradeshow channel, the greenest bubble, has influenced the greatest revenue won, as measured by first-touch attribution.

-1. Now, if we change the Color metric to **[!UICONTROL (MT) Revenue Won]**, we see that the Online Advertising channel, now the greenest, influenced more revenue -over time_ than the Webinar and Tradeshow channels.
+1. Now, if we change the Color metric to **[!UICONTROL (MT) Revenue Won]**, we see that the Online Advertising channel, now the greenest, influenced more revenue _over time_ than the Webinar and Tradeshow channels.

    ![](assets/image2014-9-17-18-3a41-3a40.png)